PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Experiments

 [1]{ } { }

-We compare \PSDF{}'s shape generation abilities against those of \VecSet{} and \PQNET{}.
-The former relies on a diffusion model and the latter on a latentGAN~\cite{Achlioptas18b} to yield latent vectors from which shape or parts are decoded.
-For \PSDF{}, we leverage \SALAD~\cite{Koo23}, a cascaded diffusion model that first generates part poses and then part latents conditioned on these poses.
-This also enables us to generate shapes fitting specified pose decompositions, something that \PQNET{} cannot do with its single latent space.
-We report MMD and COV metrics in \cref{tab:gen} and show generated examples in \cref{fig:gen}. \PSDF{} achieves consistently better results than \PQNET{}, with more detailed composite shapes.
-Our results are also better than, or on-par with, those \VecSet{}, with the added bonus that our models are part-aware whereas those of \VecSet{} are not, and therefore not usable for engineering design.
-Furthermore, it requires training different models for shape reconstruction and generation, while we use only one for both.
+We compare \PSDF{}'s shape generation abilities against those of \VecSet{}, which relies on a diffusion model to generate its set of latent vectors, \PQNET{}, which trains a latentGAN~\citep{Achlioptas18b} to yield a global latent vector, and \PASTA{}, which uses an autoregressive transformer to generate part bounding boxes.
+For \PSDF{}, we leverage \SALAD~\citep{Koo23}, a cascaded diffusion model that first generates part poses and then part latents conditioned on these poses.
+This also enables us to generate shapes fitting specified pose decompositions, something that \PQNET{} cannot do with its single latent space, and to generate various geometries for a given pose decomposition, which \PASTA{} cannot do as it only relies on part poses for reconstruction.
+We report MMD and COV metrics in \cref{tab:gen} and show generated examples in \cref{fig:gen}. \PSDF{} achieves consistently better results than the part-aware baselines, with more detailed composite shapes.
+We note that despite significant integration effort on our side, the \PASTA{}-generated poses exhibit low diversity and occasional pose errors.
+Our results are also better than, or on par with, those of \VecSet{}, in addition that our models are part-aware, whereas those of \VecSet{} are not, and therefore not usable for engineering design.
+Furthermore, it requires training different auto-encoder models between shape reconstruction and generation, while \PSDF{} uses the same decoder for both.